antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

 ### Synchronous message handlers

-To retrieve messages from the queues you have to configure services that will handle received messages.
+To retrieve messages from queues you have to configure services that will handle received messages.
-Message handlers are classes that implement `IMessageHandler` interface (or a few others) and implement functionality including error handling for processing messages.
+Message handlers are classes that implement `IMessageHandler` interface (or a few others) and contain functionality including error handling for processing messages.
 You can register `IMessageHandler` in your `Startup` like this.

 ```c#